William Cuffay: Arrest and transportation

+In the summer of 1848, Chartists began assembling in London at the Ulterior Committee of Chartists and Irish Confederates.
+At a meeting on August 13, Cuffay was appointed secretary, but later that day, betrayed by a government spy, Cuffay was arrested and accused of "conspiring to levy war" against Queen Victoria.

-Betrayed by a government spy, Cuffay was arrested and accused of "conspiring to levy war" against Queen Victoria.
-Defended by eminent barrister John Walter Huddleston, he was convicted of preparing acts of arson, intended as a signal for the planned armed uprising.
-Sentenced to 21 years penal transportation, Cuffay spent the rest of his life in Tasmania.
+Cuffay was defended by eminent barrister John Walter Huddleston, who was hired by Feargus O'Connor.
+However, he was convicted of preparing acts of arson, intended as a signal for the planned armed uprising.

+Cuffay was sentenced to 21 years penal transportation.

+Cuffay spent the rest of his life in Tasmania.
+Before his arrival, his name was well-known to many Australians, because a number of reports on his trial in British newspapers were reprinted in the Australian press.
+When he landed on 29 November 1849, his arrival was reported in several newspapers, including The Courier in Hobart.

 Though he was pardoned three years after his conviction, Cuffay elected to stay in Tasmania, working as a tailor and involving himself in local politics.
-He died in poverty at the Hobart Invalid Depot in July 1870.
+In 1851, Cuffay was involved in a "public meeting of the free trade unions", to further the aims of the anti-transportation league, and to stop the use of convict labour in public works.
+Cuffay campaigned against the Master and Servant Act in England, and continued that activism in Australia.

+In the early 1850s, Mary Cuffee applied for financing to enable her to travel to Tasmania, and join her husband, which she did in 1853.

 Cuffay's transportation to Australia did not end his political activity.
-He continued to organise and agitate for democratic rights in Tasmania until he died in 1870, at the age of 82.
+He continued to organise and agitate for democratic rights in Tasmania.

+Death

+Cuffay died in poverty at the Hobart Invalid Depot on 29 July 1870 at the age of 82.

 Although Cuffay died a pauper, seven Australian newspapers in three states – Tasmania, New South Wales and Victoria – published obituaries.
 One observed that his grave had been "marked", should a memorial to him be built at some future time.
 The memorial never transpired, and Cuffay was forgotten in Australia and Britain.
 Interest has since been rekindled, with plans in motion to construct the abandoned memorial or a statue on the site.